hannahxg20/BINF6210_Assignment_4/README.md

 #Q1:**Within the colon cancer environment, do tumor tissues show different biodiversity compared to adjacent normal tissues?**
 #Q2 (Secondary): **Are these patterns consistent across both studies?**

-**Important Notes**
+**Important Note**
 It takes about 4 hrs to run the entire script from beginning to end (Steps 1: Quality Control using DADA2 - Step 6: Statistical Testing & Visualization).
-Hence, to quicken this process, I have created "RDS_objects" folder, containing all the files needed to move throughout the script to help avoid the long wait time.
+To account for this, I have created "RDS_objects" folder, containing all the files needed to move throughout the script to help avoid the long wait time and make it easier to start/stop at any step.
 In my script, I have created "Save Checkpoints" at the end of each step for RDS files that are required for the following steps.
 I also wrote code at the beginning of each step to load required RDS files if they are not already in memory.